 Still, you can get close to him.
 So taking his picture isn’t a problem.
 Smartphones, point-and-shoot, or DSLRs will work.
 There are stairs up to him.
 That will only be from the back, though.
 They have a problem.
 I’ll tell you about that later.

-If possible, I recommend using a longer lens.
-Use one of those, and you’ll have more options.
+I recommend using a longer lens if possible.
+They’ll give you more options.
 You could focus on details and blow out backgrounds with bokeh.

 An alternative is to take more lenses.
 This time, I used a wide-angle, short zoom, and a longer one!
 That allowed me to cover all my bases.
 I got the best of everything.